 Goals

-- Describe how you collaborate with clients to set meaningful goals
+- Outline how you collaborate to define goals.

 Journey

-- Share what initially drew you to the field
+- Explain what first drew you to the field.

-- Explain what continues to motivate you as a provider
+- Describe what continues to motivate you today.

 First session